tudorpintea999/ethnum-rs/README.md

 ethnum = "1"
 ```

-The API follows the Rust `{i,u}N` primitive types as close as possible.
+The API follows the Rust `{i,u}N` primitive types as closely as possible.

 ## Intrinsics